What to Eat for Weight Loss: Foods That Keep You Full

 1–2 tsp: Healthy fat (olive oil, nuts, or avocado)

-This formula automatically creates meals that are high in protein and fiber, moderate in carbs, and controlled in fat—exactly what research shows works for sustainable weight loss.
+This formula creates meals that are high in protein and fiber, moderate in carbohydrates, and controlled in fat.
 For more on this approach, see Portion Control vs. Calorie Counting.

 Practical Meal Ideas